h2oai/h2ogpt/docs/README_LangChain.md

 * [localGPT](https://github.com/PromtEngineer/localGPT).
 By comparison, h2oGPT has similar benefits as compared to localGPT.
 Both h2oGPT and localGPT can use GPUs for LLMs and embeddings, including latest Vicuna or WizardLM models.

 * [Quiver](https://github.com/StanGirard/quivr).
-By comparison, Quiver requires docker but also supports audio and video.
+By comparison, Quiver requires docker but also supports audio and video and currently only supports OpenAI models and embeddings.

 * [Vault-AI](https://github.com/pashpashpash/vault-ai) but h2oGPT is fully private and open-source by not using OpenAI or [pinecone](https://www.pinecone.io/).